Skip to main content

 Step 1 - Use current template option

-On the "Specify stack details" screen, you can configure "Consolidate logs to single log group", "Log level (application logs)", "Log level (system logs)", and "Log retention (number of days)".
+On the "Specify stack details" screen, you can configure "Consolidate logs to single log group", "Log level (application logs)", "Log level (system logs)", "Log retention (number of days)", and "Tracing spans in logs sample rate (%)".

 Step 2 - Specify stack details